Back to: LINQ Tutorial For Beginners and Professionals

 Example to Understand LINQ SelectMany Projection Method with Complex Data Type in C#

-Let us create a class file with the name Student.cs and then copy and paste the following code into it.
+Create a class file named Student.cs and copy and paste the following code.
 As you can see, we have created the following Student class with four properties.
-Further, if you notice the Programming property of the Student class returns List<string>.
-Here we have also created one method which will return the List of students which will be going to act as our data source.
+Further, if you notice, the Programming property of the Student class returns List<string>.
+Here, we have also created one method to return the List of students, which will act as our data source.

 using System.Collections.Generic; namespace LINQDemo { public class Student { public int ID { get; set; } public string Name { get; set; } public string Email { get; set; } public List<string> Programming { get; set; } public static List<Student> GetStudents() { return new List<Student>() { new Student(){ID = 1, Name = "James", Email = "James@j.com", Programming = new List<string>() { "C#", "Jave", "C++"} }, new Student(){ID = 2, Name = "Sam", Email = "Sara@j.com", Programming = new List<string>() { "WCF", "SQL Server", "C#" }}, new Student(){ID = 3, Name = "Patrik", Email = "Patrik@j.com", Programming = new List<string>() { "MVC", "Jave", "LINQ"} }, new Student(){ID = 4, Name = "Sara", Email = "Sara@j.com", Programming = new List<string>() { "ADO.NET", "C#", "LINQ" } } }; } } }

 Now, our requirement is to Project all Programming strings of all the Students to a single IEnumerable<string>.
-As you can see, we have 4 students, so there will be 4 IEnumerable<string> sequences.
-And, we need to flatten to form a single sequence i.e. a single IEnumerable<string> sequence.
+As you can see, we have four students, so there will be 4 IEnumerable<string> sequences.
+And, we need to flatten to form a single sequence, i.e., a single IEnumerable<string> sequence.

 The complete example code is given below.
 In the below example, I am showing both LINQ Query Syntax and Method Syntax to achieve the same.